Module Dependency Graph

 Runoff functions for hyswap.

 Function to calculate the runoff for a specified geometry.
-Uses tabular dataframe containing proportion of geometry in each intersecting basin and proportion of intersecting basins in the specified geometry, as well as a dictionary of basin runoff values.
+Uses tabular dataframe containing proportion of geometry in each intersecting basin and proportion of intersecting basins in the specified geometry, as well as a dataframe of basin runoff values.
+Note that this function only calculates estimated runoff using intersecting basins with a complete runoff record over the entire date range of the dataframe.
+For this reason, the user may want to break up runoff calculations by month, year, or some other time step.

 Parameters: